A Complete Guide to RV Batteries

 1. Energy density: Lithium-ion batteries have a higher energy density than traditional lead-acid batteries, meaning they can store more energy in a smaller, lighter package.This is crucial for motorhomes where space and weight are at a premium.

-2. Depth of discharge (DoD): Lithium-ion batteries can typically discharge to much lower levels (often around 80–90%) without affecting their lifespan, whereas lead-acid batteries, particularly lead-acid and gel types, are typically limited to discharging to around 50% without any ill effects.
+2. Depth of discharge (DoD): Lithium-ion batteries can typically discharge to much lower levels (often around 80–90%) without affecting their lifespan, whereas lead-acid batteries, particularly lead-acid and gel types, are typically limited to discharging to around 50% without causing any ill effects.

 3. Weight and size: Lithium-ion batteries are lighter and more compact than their lead-acid counterparts, allowing for more flexible installation options and reducing the overall weight of the RV.
 This benefits fuel efficiency and handling.